feenkcom/tffi-dev/README.md

 Replace `libPThreadedPlugin.so` with the single `callbackStack` version - available on request. :-)

-Download `gt-tffi.st` (in this repository) to the same directory as your Pharo image.

-Load Gtoolkit, TFFI and extensions:
+Load Gtoolkit following the instructions to load the latest alpha code in Pharo 8.0 at: https://gtoolkit.com/install/

+Save the image and quit.

+Enable Threaded FFI:

 ```
-./pharo Pharo.image eval --save "'gt-tffi.st' asFileReference fileIn."
+pharo Pharo.image eval --save "ThreadedFFIMigration enableThreadedFFI"
 ```

-Note: loading should be performed in headless mode (as above) to prevent UI code from attempting to use [T]FFI while it is being modified.

 ## Running Gtoolkit with native windows